 At the height of the tricorne’s popularity, it came in a wide variety of styles and sizes.
 One person noted that the small cocked hat of the early 1700s “was perfection and beauty itself.”
 Unfortunately, he claimed the cocked hat gave way to a hat described as “outrageous and elevated.”
 This outrageous and elevated hat came into fashion sometime before 1750.
 Apparently, this hat “was no longer formed by the pinching up of a circular brim of moderate dimensions.”
 Instead it relied on “three enormous flaps … their unwieldy height in the air … strengthened, stiffened, and supported, against the envious winds, to the torment of the wearer, and to the disfigurement of his person.”

-One nineteenth century gentleman humorously noted that the only improvement to the cocked hat “is one not yet patented, namely, the appending of … flexible spouts … from each corner, so as to convey the water in pleasant meanderings over the back and coattails.
+“[The only improvement to the cock hat] is one not yet patented, namely, the appending of … flexible spouts … from each corner, so as to convey the water in pleasant meanderings over the back and coattails.
 In dry weather these spouts might be tied up, and would form graceful curves either before, behind, or on one side of the cocked flaps, while in a shower they would add dignity to the utility, as they hung all adown the back of the wearer.”

 - The Edinburgh Monthly Magazine, Vol. 57, 1845, p.
 54.

 - The American Hatter, Volume 28, 1898, p.
 77.